`The peculiar risk lay in the possibility of

 reach of my arm.

-`I sat up in the freshness of the morning, trying to remember
+`I sat up in the freshness of the morning, trying

 how I had got there, and why I had such a profound sense of